Scotland is renowned for walking and there are numerous options available.

 During July and August our neighbour, the Glenshee Ski Centre chairlift, takes walkers and climbers quickly to the start of a number of spectaular walks.

-Dalmunzie offers the chance to see a wide range wildlife; for example, deer, grouse, ptarmigan, eagles and hares.
+Dalmunzie offers the chance to see a wide range of wildlife; for example, deer, grouse, ptarmigan, eagles and hares.
 For more information about spotting wildlife, please contact the estate.

 A free local walking guide is provided in each cottage with other suggested routes including the Cateran Trail.
 For more walks around Glenshee visit The Glen of the Faries website.